 The interdisciplinary research under this research theme focuses on the role of citizenship in the two-way process in which newcomers and host societies work together to build a cohesive community.
 Successful integration, broadly defined, relates to a range of issues, such as access to rights, educational performance, labour market performance, residential conditions, among others.
-Aiming to consolidate and intensify existing inter-faculty collaboration, UM researchers within this research theme aim to analyse the links between citizenship and immigrant integration from a comparative and interdisciplinary perspective, integrating law, sociology, politics and economics.
+Aiming to consolidate and intensify existing inter-faculty collaboration, UM researchers within this research theme aim to analyse immigrant integration from a comparative and interdisciplinary perspective, integrating sociology, politics, law and economics.

-Research Theme Leader: Prof. dr. Maarten Vink (Faculty of Arts and Social Sciences – Political Science)
+Research Theme Leaders: Prof. dr. Gerard-Rene de Groot (Faculty of Law), Prof. dr. Mark Levels (School of Business and Economics – Research Centre for Education and the Labor Market) and Prof. dr. Maarten Vink (Faculty of Arts and Social Sciences – Political Science)

 - The National Integration Evaluation Mechanism (NIEM).
 This is a six-years long transnational project which aims to prepare key actors in the integration field in 15 EU Member States to better face the current challenges and improve the integration outcomes of beneficiaries of international protection.
 As it takes currently on average 17 years, before refugees fleeing civil wars may eventually have a chance to return to their home country, the long-term integration of newly arrived beneficiaries of international protection is without alternative and presents an immediate challenge for European societies.
 NIEM will establish a mechanism for a biennial, comprehensive evaluation of the integration of beneficiaries of international protection to provide evidence on gaps in integration standards, identify promising practices and evaluate the effects of legislative and policy changes